sinicization/postman-docs/src/pages/docs/sending-requests/visualizer.md

 ## 下一步

 You can try experimenting with visualizations using the collections [listed above](#try-it-out) as a starting point and tweak the code to get the results you need for your own data.
-For more on how Postman provides access to your response data inside scripts, check out the [Test Examples](/docs/writing-scripts/script-references/test-examples/).
+For more on how Postman provides access to your response data inside scripts, check out the [测试示例](/docs/writing-scripts/script-references/test-examples/).